 Ruth’s research focuses on geographies of care and family relations, especially gendered life transitions, bereavement and inheritance.
-She has 13 years experience of leading research with children and families in Africa (Senegal, Ghana, Liberia, Tanzania, Uganda).
-She is an Editorial Board member for Gender, Place & Culture and Social & Cultural Geography.
+She has 20 years experience of leading research with children and families in Africa (Senegal, Ghana, Liberia, Tanzania, Uganda and the UK).
+She is an Editorial Board member for Gender, Place & Culture.

 Read more about Ruth’s research and publications:

 Prof. Jane Ribbens McCarthy (Co-Investigator), Visiting Professor, University of Reading and Honorary Associate,The Open University